-Students examine the interrelatedness of core concepts and ideas of the fundamentals and practices of early childhood learning.
-They plan, justify and evaluate play-based learning activities responsive to the needs of children as well as evaluating contexts in early childhood learning.
+Students examine the interrelatedness of the fundamentals and practices of early childhood learning.
+They plan, implement and evaluate play-based learning activities responsive to the needs of children as well as exploring contexts in early childhood learning.
 This enables students to develop understanding of the multifaceted, diverse and significant nature of early childhood learning.